Linear Barcode ActiveX Control & DLL

 =("PrefixText"&[Table1.Field1] & "~009" & [Table1.Field2] & "SuffixText")

-Microsoft® Excel Control Toolbox
+Microsoft Excel Control Toolbox

 2. Select the barcode control from the list of available ActiveX Controls.
 Click and drag the control for desired placement in the spreadsheet and size it as necessary.

-3. To modify the properties of the control, such as barcode height and symbology type, right-click on the control and choose properties.
-When finished, click on the "design mode button."
+3. To modify the properties of the control, the user must be in design mode, then right-click on the control and choose properties.
+When finished, click on the "design mode button" to exit.

-Microsoft® FrontPage and HTML Installation
+Installation in FrontPage and HTML

 2. The control will appear in the web page.
 Right-click on the control to adjust properties as necessary.

-Barcode ActiveX signed CAB file in FrontPage
+Barcode ActiveX Signed CAB file in FrontPage

-<object classid="clsid:0C3874AA-AB39-4B5E-A768-45F3CE6C6819" id="IDAutomationBarcode" width="300" height="80" codebase="http://www.yourdomain.com/activex/IDAutomationLinear.cab">
+id="IDAutomationBarcode" width="300" height="80" codebase="http://www.yourdomain.com/activex/IDAutomationLinear.cab">

 <param name="DataToEncode" value="Linear ActiveX">